citynetwork/docs/docs/howto/marketplace/bareos/deploy.md

 The Bareos application is hosted on a [Nova VM](../../openstack/nova/new-server.md), so now you may select a region, a name, a flavor, a public network, a keypair, and a security group for it.
 Regarding the security group, [make sure it includes a rule](../../openstack/neutron/create-security-groups.md) allowing incoming TCP connections to port 80.

+Read and agree to the *Terms and Conditions.*
 When you are ready, click the green *Create* button.

 ![Specify the characteristics of the particular Bareos deployment](assets/new-bareos/bareos-03.png)